Past Awards & Scholarships

 The ASCE St. Louis Section celebrates accomplished engineers and projects that highlight the best our region has to offer to the civil engineering profession.
 These honored individuals are nominated by their peers in recognition of their service and achievements.
 Nominate a project or colleague whom you believe deserves recognition by ASCE St. Louis Section.

-2022 Winner - Timber Trail to Briar Ridge Channel
+2022 Award - Timber Trail to Briar Ridge Channel

 Contractor: Ideal Landscape Construction, Inc.